 Preparing Return-to-Work Programs

 Staying accident-free starts with prevention.
-But, when workplace accidents do happen, you need to be ready.
-Return-to-work programs help employees get back to work as soon as they are medically able to, which helps reduce workers’ compensation costs and improves productivity.
+But, when workplace accidents do happen, you need to be ready to help employees through the situation and aid them in returning to the workplace.
+Return-to-work programs help employees get back to work as soon as they are medically able, which helps reduce workers’ compensation costs and improves productivity.

 In the event someone is hurt, you’ll want to set up a transitional employment plan based on the needs of the specific employee.
 This allows you to put the person back into work with a modified assignment until they are cleared to be back to normal.